 - Carpet cleaner powder/solvent

-Allow the ice to sit on the spilled wax until the wax is fully hardened, or about 5 minutes.
+Let the ice remain on the spilled wax until it has completely solidified, which should take approximately 5 minutes.
 If you do not have ice or an ice pack readily available, you can also use a frozen bag of vegetables, fruit, or another type of food from the freezer to assist in the process.

 Use a butter knife or a paint scraper to chip at the frozen wax in the carpet once the ice has done its job.
-If possible, avoid breaking up too many pieces, as this will require more time.
 Attempt to find accessible areas that allow you to easily lift up the frozen wax for quick removal.
 You can also use the scraper and butter knife to slice at smaller areas of frozen wax.

 Select a cotton towel or multiple towels that will cover as much of the spill area as possible.
 You may require more than one towel if you have an excess of wax that has spilled or if you are dealing with an array of debris pieces types stuck in your carpet.